lbamagalhaes/etl-airflow-postgres-docker/README.md

 - PostgreSQL, as the backend database, stores and retrieves workflow metadata, task states, execution logs, and other relevant information.

 - pgAdmin provides a graphical interface to manage the PostgreSQL database, allowing administrators and developers to interact with the database, configure settings, and monitor performance.

+- Metabase, when integrated with PostgreSQL, can be used for visualizing and analyzing data related to workflow execution,

 ### Prerequisites
 Before running the project, ensure that you have the following installed: